Designing Schemas for Messy Real-World Business Logic

 The application updates the status.
 No record of when transitions happened.
 No enforcement of valid transitions.
 An order can jump from "draft" to "shipped" if the code has a bug.

-The Robust Pattern: Status with Transition History
+The Better Pattern: Status with Transition History

 CREATE TABLE order_status_transitions (